USC is committed to offering a postgraduate research environment of the highest quality for all candidates within our programs.

 Work commitments cannot be accepted as grounds for a scholarship extension..

 USC Research Scholarship holders may enrol on a full time or part time basis.
 However, the study mode requirement will be determined by the supervisor and will be directed by the needs of the project and will be included as a condition of the scholarship.
 Applicants should discuss specific scholarship study modes with the listed contact on the scholarship advertisement in the first instance.

 11. Research topic

-Requests from recipients to change their research topic will be considered on a case-by-case basis.
+Requests from USC Research Scholarship holders to change their research topic will be considered on a case-by-case basis.

 12. Transfer of program

-Requests from recipients to transfer between programs will be considered on a case-by-case basis, and in addition to matters provided in the relevant Academic Policy, consideration is given to availability of funds to support the change.
+Requests from USC Research Scholarship holders to transfer between programs will be considered on a case-by-case basis, and in addition to matters provided in the relevant Academic Policy, consideration is given to availability of funds to support the change.

 13. Research at other organisations (eg industry placements)